-One of the surprising new additions to the iPhone 11 Pro is the introduction of spatial audio.
-We were incredibly sceptical about the new technology at the launch event – but listening to it at home and on the go, we're really impressed.
+One of the surprising additions to the iPhone 11 Pro is the introduction of spatial audio.
+We were incredibly sceptical about the technology at the launch event in 2019 – but listening to it at home and on the go, we're really impressed.
 It's so good that we can't differentiate between it and the newly added support for Dolby Atmos when it's present like on a movie from the Apple iTunes store.

-The new feature, which is system wide, works by tricking your ears into believing the sound stage created by the speakers is much bigger than it actually is, and by using the top speaker normally used to hear people on a call to amplify the sound further you get a much more immersive sound experience.
-It's really is clever.
+The feature, which is system wide, works by tricking your ears into believing the sound stage created by the speakers is much bigger than it actually is, and by using the top speaker normally used to hear people on a call to amplify the sound further you get a much more immersive sound experience.
+It's really clever.

-As an entertainment device, whether it's watching a new trailer on YouTube, a funny clip on Twitter, or enjoying a game on Apple Arcade, the iPhone 11 has now become industry leading.
+As an entertainment device, whether it's watching a new trailer on YouTube, a funny clip on Twitter, or enjoying a game on Apple Arcade, the iPhone 11 Pro has now become industry leading.
 Few others have spent time on speaker technology – if anything it's got worse since the heyday of HTC Boomsound due to smaller phone bodies and less space to position speakers.